Three Oscars, three Golden Globes, a Tony and a lifetime of memorable performances. Denzel Washington

 In 2000, Washington introduced himself to a new generation of moviegoers in the Disney film "Remember The Titans" as the coach of a recently desegregated high school football team.

-The following year, Washington became the first African-American actor since Sidney Poitier to win a Lead Actor Oscar when he played against type as the corrupt cop Alonzo Harris in "Training Day."
+The following year, Washington became the first African-American actor since Sidney Poitier to win a Best Actor Oscar when he played against type as the corrupt cop Alonzo Harris in "Training Day."

 2002 saw Washington make his directorial debut with "Antwone Fisher," a story about a Navy sailor with a troubled past that he sorts through with the help of a kindly psychologist.